 CitizenOne delivers a robust relationship management capability that allows a citizen to connect their profile to other roles, or personas, that they may have in their daily lives (e.g. business owners, employees, parents).
 Once the citizen has established their profile and added a persona they can select that persona and interact with government in the context of “who they are at the time”.
 An example we commonly use is a citizen creating a CitizenOne profile to interact with government services as a citizen and then adding a business owner persona that allows them to interact with government on behalf of their business.

-We have recently had the privilege of working with some truly outstanding customers.
-Through these experiences, we have gained insight into a few considerations for government as they move towards better-delivering services to their customers, the people they serve.
-With these insights, we have developed a list of five ways that government can improve the Citizen Experience.
+We work with some truly outstanding customers.
+Through these experiences, we have gained insight into a few considerations for government as they move towards better delivering services to their customers, the people they serve.
+With these insights, we have developed a list of five ways government can deliver citizen centric services.

 As today’s tech-savvy youth grow up and mobility becomes even more pervasive throughout all segments of society, citizens increasingly expect to consume services and information online.
 These expectations of anytime, anywhere accessibility don’t stop when it comes to government.
 In fact, citizens expect their government’s digital presence to be even more reliable and secure than that of the eCommerce sites they frequent.
 Keep reading to learn more about the preferences of citizens and how governments can better meet their digital demands.